Tyrrrz/CliWrap/Readme.md

 // -- result.RunTime         (TimeSpan)
 ```

 In this scenario, all of the streams are redirected into CliWrap's equivalent of `/dev/null`, avoiding unnecessary memory allocations.
 This approach is useful if you want to execute a command, but don't care about what it writes to the console.
-You still get the returned exit code, which is usually enough to determine whether the command ran successfully or not.
+You still get the returned exit code, which is usually enough to determine whether the command has run successfully or not.

 By default, `ExecuteAsync()` will throw a `CommandExecutionException` if the underlying process returned a non-zero exit code.
 You can choose to [disable this check](#configuring-arguments-and-other-options).